infinispan/infinispan-operator/README.md

 ```
 $ export KUBECONFIG=/path/to/admin.kubeconfig
 ```
-3. Create the Infinispan operator on OKD.
+3. Create the Infinispan operator on OKD from the source code.
   * Use the public  [jboss/infinispan-operator](https://hub.docker.com/r/jboss/infinispan-operator) image:
   ```
   $ make run